grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

-The implementation is pretty dumb, but now that we have two examples, we are able to spot a pattern.
-Note that, depending on the input string, there are two possible results that can be returned.
-All of the rows are the same with the exception of the first row, which, so far, is the only one that depends on the value of `input`.
+The implementation is pretty dumb, but now that we have two examples, we can spot a pattern.
+Note that, depending on the input string, two possible results can be returned.
+All of the rows are the same except the first row, which, so far, is the only one that depends on the value of `input`.
 Thus, we can generalize the production code by extracting the duplication into something like this:

 ```csharp
 public string[] ConvertToLedArt(string input)